proglang/jgs/DynamicAnalyzer/readme.md

 ## Unit tests
 There are two kinds of unit tests:
-- end to end tests in src.main.testclasses: These get compiled and instrumented, then executed, and observed for desired Exception.
+- end to end tests in src.testclasses: These get compiled and instrumented, then executed, and observed for desired Exception.
 - manually instrumented testfiles, which can be found in tests.analyzer.level2.
 Here we include the run-time checks "by hand".
-All of these tests can be run by executing the tests.testmain.RunAllTests as JUnit test from within Eclipse.
+All of these tests can be run by executing the tests.RunAllTests as JUnit test from within Eclipse.

 ## Brief overview over the source code
 To get you started, here is a very brief introduction into the source code: